When someone says “Landing Page” do you know what they mean?

 In a nutshell, the advice is this, if you’re working on a site that you know is going to require a handful of Landing Page templates for WordPress to be created along with the main design, consider switching to a drag and drop builder altogether.
 It will likely make your work a lot faster.

 This method provides the best SEO and gives you better information on how your advertising campaigns are working.
 For instance, If you were to do a WordPress Multi-Site using Sub-Domains and set up a new sub-domain for each of your landing pages, the search engines would view these as a separate site from your main site.
 So basically, each sub-domain would be a separate website with a custom landing page.
 Then you advertise that domain and using AdWords you would get information on how well that advertisement is working.

+If you need web hosting or web development work, please contact Tom Ashworth today!
 This is an advanced topic and if you are interested in how it works give me a call at (208)830-7991.